 Hosting the perfect Pride party

-David literally wrote the book on parties.
+Burtka literally wrote the book on parties.
 Life is a Party is all about celebrating life through events, great food, tasty drinks, enjoyable activities, and lively music.
-David’s tome offers comprehensive tips from meal and snack planning to flowers to decorations – pretty much everything it takes to create a memorable production.
+Burtka’s tome offers comprehensive tips from meal and snack planning to flowers to decorations – pretty much everything it takes to create a memorable production.

 To celebrate Pride, you need people who are game for anything.